-Questions to consider Yes/No Levels of risk Possible preventative action Low Med High Thinking about your structures and processes Are there strong hierarchies in the workplace with some people who have a lot more power than others?
+Questions to consider Yes/No Levels of risk Possible preventative action Low Med High Thinking about your structures and process ses Are there strong hierarchies in the workplace with some people who have a lot more power than others?
+YN Are there institutional norms such as expectations of loyalty to the movement that could make it more difficult for workers to report?
 YN Do staff members have limited networks or not many ways of interacting with more than one line manager?
 YN Does the workforce have a lack of diversity?
 Or is it segregated amongst vertical and horizontal occupations and levels?
 YN Does the leadership and management of your organisation have a lack of diversity?
-Think of key characteristics such as class, ethnicity, disability and gender YN How are decisions regarding ways of working, working patterns, shifts etc. decided across your organisation?
+Think of key characteristics such as class, ethnicity, disability and gender.
+YN How are decisions regarding ways of working, working patterns, shifts etc. decided across your organisation?
 Is there a consistent and/or formal approach across different teams or is the approach more informal?
 Who has responsibility for deciding hours, working patterns or rotas?
 YN Is there clear signposting to staff on who they can talk to, besides their line manager, if they are having issues at work?
 YN Do staff members know who the trained people are that they can report an incident of sexual harassment to?
 YN

-Section 4 Management structure and reporting process cont'd
+Management structure and reporting process cont'd

-Questions to consider Yes/No Levels of risk Possible preventative action Low Med High Do staff members know the informal reporting process for sexual harassment?
+Questions to consider Yes/No Levels of risk Possible preventative action Low Med High Thinking about your structures and processes Do staff members know the informal reporting process for sexual harassment?
 YN Do staff members know the formal reporting process for sexual harassment?
-YN Do freelancers, agency workers and self-employed contractors have access to safe reporting mechanisms and know who they can report directly to?
+YN Do self-employed or freelance contractors have access to safe reporting routes and know who to directly report and escalate any incidents to?
 YN Do staff members know what sexual harassment is?
 YN Do informal and anonymous reports of sexual harassment outnumber formal reports made to the management team?
 Low rates of formal reporting can be a sign of distrust in management and in the reporting measures; this is why we recommend conducting regular climate surveys.
 YN Within the organisation, how many reports of sexual harassment are the management team aware of in the last three years?
 YN Are there any trends or hotspots in the management team's records of sexual harassment reports over the last three years?
 YN

-Section 5 Preventative action
+Preventative action

 What steps should be taken, in order of priority?

 1

 2

 3

 4

 5

-Published by Trades Union Congress Congress House Great Russell Street

-London WC1B 3LS
+Published by Trades Union Congress Congress House Great Russell Street London WC1B 3LS